gatsbyjs/gatsby/docs/blog/2018-11-29-gatsby-analogy/index.md

 Similarly, you could spend 10,000 hours becoming a kung fu master in performance optimization (and you should, if you want to!).
 But with Gatsby, you can generate a project, and start off pre-optimized.
 (A Neo-esque head start.)

-**Neo instantly downloads “kung fu”; you instantly download a head start on web performance and optimization.**
+**Neo instantly downloads kung fu; you instantly download a head start on web performance and optimization.**

 ## 3. Leverage static site delivery and web app experience